Phylum Artist Talks Vol. I at The Trinity Centre

 Phylum Vol. I features 2025 Emerging Innovator Award winner, Emmanuella Blake Morsi, an artist who has worked across the globe actively reshaping colonial frameworks, fostering meaningful connections between marginalised communities and the natural world, and platforming silenced narratives.
-Alongside Morsi, visual participatory artist Eleanor Shipman will discuss a two-year public art project for the University of Bristol’s new Temple Quarter Enterprise, exploring how women have shaped the industrial history of East Bristol, as well as her recent public engagement project created in partnership with mothers at the St Michael’s Hospital maternity ward.
+Alongside Morsi, visual participatory artist Ellie Shipman will discuss a two-year public art project for the University of Bristol’s new Temple Quarter Enterprise, exploring how women have shaped the industrial history of East Bristol, as well as her other recent public engagement projects.
 (See full artist bios below)

 Artist presentations will be followed by a live Q&A. The evening concludes with an opportunity to exchange ideas and make new connections.
 For more information, please visit www.alisonpowell.info/events.